-Cash basis, introduced several years ago in the UK, is a way for sole traders or partners to work out your expenses for self-assessment tax.
+Cash basis, is a way for sole traders or partners to work out your expenses for self-assessment tax.
 It suits some small businesses better than traditional accounting as you only need to declare money when it comes in and out of your business.
 At the end of the tax year, you won’t have to pay income tax on money you didn’t receive in your accounting period.

 Who can use cash basis?

 - Run a small self-employed business such as a sole trader or partnership

 - Have a turnover of less than £150k per year

 - If you have more than one business and want to use cash basis, you must use it for all the businesses which must have a cumulative turnover of less than £150k

 - If your business grows during the tax year you can use cash basis up-to a total business turnover of £300k, however, traditional accounting should be used for the next tax return

 This list outlines which businesses can’t use cash basis: